alvivar/bite/README.md

 # BITE

-Key-Value database with subscriptions, aimed to real time multiplayer applications.
+Key-Value database with subscriptions, designed for real-time multiplayer applications.

-To set a value, use s.
+To set a value, use **s**.

     s somekeyname Some string as a value
     > OK

-To get a value, use g.
+To get a value, use **g**.

     g somekey
     > Some string as a value